 36. In principle, the Venice Commission sees no difficulty with the division of chambers with specialised jurisdiction within a supreme court.
-However, in the case of Poland, the newly created Extraordinary [Review] and Public Affairs Chamber (hereinafter - the 'Extraordinary Chamber') and Disciplinary Chamber are worth
+However, in the case of Poland, the newly created Chamber of Extraordinary [Review] and Public Affairs (hereinafter - the 'Extraordinary Chamber') and Disciplinary Chamber are worth particular mention.
+These two chambers will have special powers which put them over and above the other chambers.
+They will also include lay members who will be selected by the Senate and appointed on the benches on a case-by-case basis by the First President of the SC.

-- 37. The Extraordinary Chamber will be de facto above other chambers because it will have the power to review any final and legally binding judgment issued by the 'ordinary' chambers (Articles 25 and 86).
-In addition, this chamber will be entrusted with the examination of politically sensitive cases (electoral disputes, validation of elections and referendums, etc.), and will examine other disputes between citizens and the State. - 38.
-The Disciplinary Chamber will also be given special status in the sense that it will have jurisdiction over disciplinary cases of judges of 'ordinary' chambers (Article 26), and will deal with the cases of excessive length of proceedings in other chambers of the SC.
+37. The Extraordinary Chamber will be de facto above other chambers because it will have the power to review any final and legally binding judgment issued by the 'ordinary' chambers (Articles 25 and 86).
+In addition, this chamber will be entrusted with the examination of politically sensitive cases (electoral disputes, validation of elections and referendums, etc.), and will examine other disputes between citizens and the State.

+38. The Disciplinary Chamber will also be given special status in the sense that it will have jurisdiction over disciplinary cases of judges of 'ordinary' chambers (Article 26), and will deal with the cases of excessive length of proceedings in other chambers of the SC.
 It will also be competent to deal with other disciplinary cases which may fall within the jurisdiction of the SC.
-That being said, the Venice Commission sees a greater justification for the creation of a special disciplinary chamber entrusted with the competency to deal with disciplinary cases of the SC judges, by comparison with the creation of the Extraordinary Chamber... - 40.
-The Draft Act proposes to create new chambers, which will be headed by largely autonomous office-holders.
+That being said, the Venice Commission sees a greater justification for the creation of a special disciplinary chamber entrusted with the competency to deal with disciplinary cases of the SC judges, by comparison with the creation of the Extraordinary Chamber...

+40. The Draft Act proposes to create new chambers, which will be headed by largely autonomous office-holders.
 The heads of those two new chambers will be appointed directly by the President of the Republic under special rules, and will have a comparable legitimacy with the First President.
 In respect of the Disciplinary Chamber the First President will have very few powers, which weakens his role within the SC, foreseen by the Constitution.
 Furthermore, by virtue of their special competencies, the two chambers will be de facto superior to other, "ordinary" chambers of the SC.
 Establishing such hierarchy within the SC is problematic.
 It creates "courts within the court" which would need a clear legal basis in the Constitution, since the Constitution only provides for one SC, its decision being final.